Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

     new ChorusHandlerJMXExporter(new TacticalHandler()).export();
     ...

-c) For weapons control, we can use the `@PassesWithin` annotation to allow up to 1 second for the shields to go up after the messages are sent.
+c) For weapons control, we can use the [Step Retry](/pages/DistributedTesting/StepRetry) to allow up to 10 seconds for the shields to go up after the messages are sent (but it shouldn't take that long!)

 	@Hander("WeaponsControl")
 	public class WeaponsControlHandler {

-		@Step("shields go up")
+		@Step("shields go up", retryDuration=10)
-		@PassesWithin( length=1, timeUnit=TimeUnit.SECONDS )
-		public void checkSheildsAreUp(){
+		public void checkShieldsAreUp(){
             ChorusAssert.assertTrue(getShieldStatus() == UP);
 		}
 	}